 Avery might well have wished the five were not returned to his ship, but in common with nearly all employers within the land and territorial waters of the Australian colonies during this mining boom-time era, he had to make do with what he could get.
 At least at sea, employees could not run away.
 Benjamin Avery was one of the most experienced mariners on the route from Britain to Australia and his reputation transporting immigrants was good.
 Maybe he had just been unlucky with his crew on this occasion.
 His next ship, surely, would have a superior crew?

 A little over a year later, Avery sailed from Plymouth, England with his latest command, sailing once again for Australia on what would be his fourteenth voyage on that route.
-He had a similarly experienced ship’s surgeon on board in the person of Dr Davidson (four tours), who was the superintendent in charge of the welfare of the 326 emigrants his brand new ship was carrying, there was even a school master, Mr. Pennington, to instruct the fifty-four children of the requisite age.
-Being a new ship, he had a fresh crew of thirty-seven, and he had learnt his lesson from what had gone wrong last year and introduced some new strict regulations to ensure that what his former passengers, particularly the female ones, had gone through, they would never had to experience that kind of thing ever again.
+He had a similarly experienced ship’s surgeon on board in the person of Dr Davidson (four tours), who was the superintendent in charge of the welfare of the 326 emigrants his brand new ship was carrying, — there was even a school master, Mr. Pennington, to instruct the fifty-four children of the requisite age.
+Being a new ship, he had recruited a fresh crew of thirty-seven, and he had learnt his lesson from what had gone wrong last year and introduced some new strict regulations to ensure that after what his former passengers, particularly the female ones, had gone through last time, they would never had to experience that kind of thing ever again, under his watch.

 What must of given Captain Avery some cause for concern, was that close to half of his charges, 144 of them, were single young women.
 One of them was Miss Mary Chapman from Carlow in Ireland, bound to be reunited with her beloved in a far distant land…

 Avery’s new ship was called the Australia, and this was her maiden voyage.
 What could possibly go wrong?